vladmw5/questionnaire-app/README.md

 1. You have to always keep your eye on the referential integrity between questions. <b>Violating the integrity will make the app to crash</b>
 2. The app currently handles only these two kinds of errors: `NoEntrypointQuestion` error and `PageNotFound` error.
 Other types may cause the app to crash.
 3. There is no 'question protection' meaning that the user can use the browser address string to bypass some questions.
 However to do this, the user must know the question ID in advance, which is not possible unless the user passes the survey at least once
+4. Read all the warning messages very carefully, it contains the additional information about all the pitfalls and other limitations.